JedBurke/Lemony/README.md

 ## Getting Started

-For now, simply download the `rename.py` file and run it with Python.
+For now, clone / download the repo and run `rename.py` with Python.
 As mentioned earlier, the script has been written targetting Python version 3.6.

 ### Usage